weatherisgood2/ngpt/docs/configuration.md

 # Control response generation parameters
 ngpt --temperature 0.8 --top_p 0.95 --max_length 300 "Write a creative story"

+# Set a custom system prompt (preprompt)
+ngpt --preprompt "You are a Linux command line expert.
+Focus on efficient solutions."
+"How do I find the largest files in a directory?"

+# Save conversation to a log file (for interactive modes)
+ngpt --interactive --log conversation.log
 ```

 ## Environment Variables